-20CY 20PY

-S\$000 S\$000
+20CY S\$000 20PY S\$000

-Amount payable for cancellation of units 163 15
+Amount payable for cancellation of units/redemption of shares 163 15

 Accruals for expenses 32 91

 Other payable 11 35

 Distribution payable 25 -

 231 141

 8. FINANCIAL DERIVATIVES AT FAIR VALUE

 Financial derivative contracts comprise options, futures and spot and forward foreign exchange contracts due for settlement within 1 year (20PY: within 1 year) from the reporting date.
 The contract or underlying principal amounts of these financial derivatives and their corresponding gross fair values at the reporting date are analysed below.